Trump administration revoking citizenship for application fraudsters

 DOJ LOOKS TO DENATURALIZE 5 CITIZENS WHO ALLEGEDLY HID HISTORY OF SEXUALLY ABUSING MINORS

-“These are individuals that knowingly committed fraud, to try and fraudulently obtain immigration benefits” said Donna Campagnolo, program manager in the USCIS Los Angeles office.
+“These are individuals that knowingly committed fraud, to try and fraudulently obtain immigration benefits” said Donna Campagnolo, USCIS, the Los Angeles District Director for the Los Angeles District Office.
 “The message here is that won’t be tolerated and that our U.S. citizens and country deserve more than that.”

 But critics contend the motivation is more sinister.